 Apache projects are run solely by their PMCs, as projects independent of outside corporations or organizations.
 It is important to maintain both the actual independence of our PMCs from third parties, as well as to ensure that third parties do not use our marks to imply controlling, exclusive, or otherwise exclusionary relationships to our PMCs, projects, or communities.

-Thus while Apache must strongly protect its marks as applied to software products - the primary value we provide to the public - we have established these requirements to encourage reputable third parties to consider responsibly offering services or websites that may be branded using Apache marks in respectful ways.
+Thus while Apache must strongly protect its marks as applied to software products - the primary value we provide to the public - we have established these requirements to encourage reputable third parties to consider responsibly offering services at domain names that may be branded using Apache marks in respectful ways.